simoncar/melliodora/README.md

 Eucalyptus melliodora, commonly known as yellow box, is a medium-sized to occasionally tall eucalypt.

+# environment setup

+add a file name .env to your root directory

+FIREBASE_APIKEY=yourKeyHere
+FIREBASE_MESSAGESENDERID=yourSenderIDHere

+(we are using gitHub actions, so also add FIREBASE_APIKEY and FIREBASE_MESSAGESENDERID to your github secrets)

 # Code

 Analytics tracking on each key page